-If you already feel that way, check out our 7 tips for matching your eyes with the right pair of contact lenses.
+If you already feel that way, check out our 7 contact lens buying tips for matching your eyes with the right pair of lenses.

 1. Prepare for and visit your doctor.
 To prepare for your trip to the doctor beging by writing down your medical history.
 This doesn’t just include you eye history, but every piece of medical history even if it doesn’t seem relevant.
 Your doctor went to medical school, so let him decide what information is relevant.
 You’ll want to insist of a complete eye evaluation to make sure that you are a good candidate for contact lenses.
 After your meeting with your doctor or optmetrist, he or she should be able to tell you what power level you’re going to need.

 2. Total cost of ownership.
 Regular glasses incur a one time fee.
 You get checked out and buy proper glasses.
 Most people won’t need a new pair for a year or two.
 Contact lenses are completely the opposite.
 You’ll likely end up with disposable contact lenses and you’re eyes will go through an adjustment period.
 Disposable contact lenses will need to be purchased on a regular basis.
 You’ll also need a contact lens case and cleaning solution.
 These additional costs will likely offset the initial cost of regular glasses.

 3. Get informed.
 Begin by search the internet for different contact lens articles.
 You’ll find an overload of information, but you really want to become familiar with the terms as well as different types and brands of contact lenses.
 You can also read some reviews to get accustomed to what people like and what they’ll recommend.
 If you have questions that you can’t find answers to write them down and ask your doctor to explain.